 Step 2: Click on the Search Google Play input box.

-Step 3: Input spmc using the on-screen keyboard, and then click on the top SPMC search result.
+Step 3: Input kodi using the on-screen keyboard, and then click on the top SPMC search result.

 Step 4: Click on the green INSTALL button.